msaexplorer.export

 tabular/csv formatted string

-Exports the ORF dictionary to a .bed file.
+Exports the ORF collection to a .bed file.

 Parameters